 Industry Analysis & Industry Trends

-The recession decimated demand for industry services, as vacancy rates for retail space escalated.
+The recession decimated demand for industry services as vacancy rates for retail space escalated.
 In response, the federal government implemented numerous initiatives in 2010 to assist the industry in a rapid turnaround.
 As a result, building starts have picked up due to falling vacancy rates and rising consumer spending over the past five years.
-Revenue is anticipated to continue its upward trend over the next five years.
-The industry is set to benefit from the increased migration of the population toward metropolitan areas; additionally, stronger sentiment toward green and sustainable construction will further push up demand... purchase to read more
+Revenue is anticipated to continue its upward trend over the next five years as the population moves to metropolitan areas; additionally, stronger sentiment toward green and sustainable construction will push up demand... purchase to read more

 Industry Report - Industry Locations Chapter

-The Commercial Building Construction industry's establishments are distributed across Canada largely in line with the regions' population and economic activity.
+Establishments operating in Canada's Commercial Building construction industry are distributed largely in line with the country's population and economic activity.
 Population growth typically influences growth or decline in commercial building activity, but unexpected events, such as natural disasters, can create commercial construction booms in specific areas.